COMET: Neural Cost Model Explanation Framework: Formalizing cost model explanations

-In this section, we formalize explanations for x86 cost models and discuss the desirable properties of the explanations.
-Our objective is to develop a black-box explanation framework to explain the behavior of any given x86 cost model.
-This allows us to juxtapose the cost prediction behavior of both ML-based and analytical cost models and explain even proprietary x86 cost models.
+In this section, we formalize our notion of explanations for cost models and discuss the desirable properties of the explanations.
+Our objective is to develop an explanation framework that only queries a given cost model (query-access only) to explain its behavior.
+Table~\ref{tab:notation} presents the important notation used when discussing the following formalism.